Page good for smart-phones. On PCs/Laptops it may look too large. To reduce press "Ctrl" & "minus" or click "View" then "Zoom out"

 I don't know when or why the roof was lowered, maybe in 1914 when the scoopwheel was replaced by a pump?

-Note the green "lean-to" on the gable wall.
+And see the green "lean-to" bottom right of the gable wall.
 More about that further down.

 Science a remedy in Water found